We find the cheapest bus & train tickets, so you can wander for less.

 Main departure station: Mestre Train Station

 Mestre train station is one of Venice's two major train stations and is connected to Santa Lucia station by a bridge.
 Unlike its counterpart, Mestre is open 24 hours due to late night and early morning services.
 The station has high-speed, intercity, and regional trains to destinations including Naples, Rome, Munich, and Vienna.
-The station is not as grand as Santa Lucia but still has character in the light building with a large glass front.
+The station is not as grand as Santa Lucia but still has charm with a large glass front.
 There are shops, cafes, and kiosks, including bakeries, MAC makeup, and McDonald's inside.
 Unlike its sister station, Venice Mestre isn't in Venice proper but on the mainland in Marghera.

 All bus stations in Venice: